 Things To Do At Rainbow Falls Provincial Park

 If you’re spending a weekend or longer at Rainbow Falls Provincial Park, you’ll be able to partake in some great activities.
 There are several great things to do in Rainbow Falls Provincial Parks that will keep you occupied for short and long visits.
-So if you’re spending a weekend at Rainbow Falls, you’ll have plenty of time to pack in some great activities but also have time to relax.
+So if you’re spending a weekend at Rainbow Falls, you’ll have plenty of time to pack in some great activities and relax.

 Hiking in Rainbow Falls